telerik/document-processing-docs/knowledge-base/preserve-font-boldness-pdf-export-radspreadprocessing.md

 title: Preserving the Font in PDF Export from Excel
 description: Learn how to preserve the bold text when converting Excel documents to PDF using RadSpreadProcessing.
 type: how-to
-page_title: How to Keep Text Boldness in PDF Conversion with RadSpreadProcessing
+page_title: How to Preserve Text Boldness in PDF Conversion with RadSpreadProcessing
 slug: preserve-font-boldness-pdf-export-radspreadprocessing
-tags: spreadprocessing, document, processing, pdf export, font, registration, bold, text
+tags: spreadprocessing, document, processing, pdf export, font, registration, bold, text, pdf, export
 res_type: kb
 ticketid: 1659898
 ---